virt-resize - Resize a virtual machine disk

 indisk outdisk

-If the expanded partition in the image contains a filesystem or LVM PV, then if virt-resize knows how, it will resize the contents, the equivalent of calling a command such as pvresize(8), resize2fs(8) or ntfsresize(8).
+If the expanded partition in the image contains a filesystem or LVM PV, then if virt-resize knows how, it will resize the contents, the equivalent of calling a command such as pvresize(8), resize2fs(8), ntfsresize(8), btrfs(8), xfs_growfs(8), or resize.f2fs(8).
 However virt-resize does not know how to resize some filesystems, so you would have to online resize them after booting the guest.
-And virt-resize also does not resize anything inside an LVM PV, it just resizes the PV itself and leaves the user to resize any LVs inside that PV as desired.

 Other options are covered below.